-The West Midlands name is mainly used for three things (The West Midlands Urban Area which is in the West Midlands county in the West Midlands region of England).
+The West Midlands name is mainly used for three things: The West Midlands Urban Area, the slightly larger West Midlands county, and the even larger West Midlands region).

 The West Midlands urban area is the continuous urban sprawl around Birmingham (basically the West Midlands county minus Coventry and the Meriden Gap).
 This area is home to around 2.4 million people.

-The West Midlands county is a metropolitan county created in 1974 but the county council lost its powers in 1986 so the county doesnt exist adminstratively but the area is still served by the West Midlands police force.
-The county includes most of the West Midlands urban area as well as the city of Coventry and an area of Green belt between the two areas, known as the Meridan Gap.
+The West Midlands county is a metropolitan county created in 1974 but the county council lost its powers in 1986 so the county doesn't exist administratively but the area is still served by the West Midlands police force.
+The county includes most of the West Midlands urban area as well as the city of Coventry and an area of green belt between the two areas, known as the Meriden Gap.
 This area is home to around 2.7 million people.

-The West Midlands region which includes the West Midlands county, as well as the counties of Herefordshire, Shropshire, Worcestershire, Warwickshire and Staffordshire.
-It was created in the late 90s and abolished in 2011 and served as a constituency in the European parliament, it is occasionally still used in statistics.
+The West Midlands region, which includes the West Midlands county, as well as the counties of Herefordshire, Shropshire, Worcestershire, Warwickshire and Staffordshire, was created in the late 90s and abolished in 2011 and served as a constituency in the European parliament; it is still occasionally used in statistics.
 This area is home to around 5.6 million people.
 As well as places in the West Midlands county the other significant towns in the region are the cities of Stoke and Worcester and the new town of Telford.